- County Sheriff

 The Scott County Sheriff's Office processes Permit to Carry applications for all Scott County residents.

-Please provide ONE of the following:
+Please provide ONE of the following to demonstrate proof of residency:

 - A valid temporary paper license from Driver and Vehicle Services, along with the voided driver's license